 Want to grow butternut squash but have disease issues?
 South Anna is the one for you.
 What is so special about this variety?
 It is a cross between seminole and waltham butternut.
-Waltham is known for high quality and production, but can succumb to diseases, especially in the South.
-Seminole, similar to butternut, comes from Florida, where native peoples grew it for centuries in the humid, wet, disease-prone jungles.
-When crossed, you now have a disease-resistant and resilient butternut!
+Waltham is known for high quality and heavy butternut production, but can succumb to diseases, especially in the South (powdery mildew, etc.) Seminole, similar to butternut, comes from Florida, where native peoples grew it for centuries in the humid, wet, and disease-prone jungle.
+When crossed with Waltham, we now have a disease-resistant and resilient, productive butternut!
 And, interestingly, this plant is super vigorous.
 We often toss out our old or rotten squash in the hedge or under bushes.
 Well, this one will grow back from tossed out fruit and produce huge fruits with no care- it doesn’t even need a garden.
 The vines sprawl over our yard and are covered in big perfect fruits.
 We’ve never seen anything like it.

 FREE SHIPPING ON SEEDS!